Eureka, Colorado: History

 Charles Baker's group of prospectors found traces of placer gold in the San Juan Mountains in 1860 at Eureka.
 Forced out by the Ute Tribe in 1861, who had been awarded the area in a US treaty, the prospectors returned in 1871, when lode gold was found in the Little Giant vein at Arrastre Gulch near Silverton, Colorado.
 The miners were allowed to stay after the Brunot Treaty of 13 September 1873.
 In exchange for giving up 4 million acres, the Southern Ute Indian Reservation received $25,000 per year.
+The Eureka, Colorado Territory, post office operated from August 9, 1875, until April 30, 1942.
+The Silverton, Colorado, post office (ZIP code 81433) now serves the area.